kowshikasarker/synthetic/README.md

-# Paired gut microbiome-metabolome synthetic data generation with prior knowledge
+# PRADA: An approach to generate PRior Augmented DAta for paired gut microbiome and metabolome